 Skype Flute Lessons

-I am pleased to offer online lessons via Skype to students that are located outside the Austin, Texas area!
+I am pleased to offer online lessons via Skype and FaceTime to students that are located outside the Austin, Texas area!

 It is my goal to guide all students to reach their full potential through self-awareness, and Skype lessons provide a unique opportunity to improve based on self-inquiry, ultimately allowing all musicians to become more intuitive and self-trusting.